Fund Your Graduate Education

 Western Regional Graduate Program (WRGP)

 The WRGP allows master’s graduate certificate, and Ph.D. students who are residents of the Western Interstate Commission for Higher Education (WICHE) states to enroll in any participating programs within the participating institutions and pay resident tuition.
-The average savings is more than $14,800 per student.
+The average savings is about $14,900 per student.
 MORE INFO

 Washington State University approved WRGP programs include: